evkx/evkx.github.io/content/models/rivian/r1/r1s_quad-motor_awd_mp/_index.md

 ## Battery, range, and charging

 The high-capacity battery has a gross capacity of 149 kWh and a net usable capacity of 141,5 kWh, providing an 7,5 kWh buffer (5.0%) for battery protection.
+With a nominal voltage of 392 volts, the system is classified as a 400-volt battery system, aligning with industry standards.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 The [EPA](../../../../guides/understandingrange/epa/) (Environmental Protection Agency) estimated range varies between 321 to 340 miles (516-547 km), depending on the vehicle's configuration and options.
 For instance, larger wheels can increase energy consumption and reduce the overall range.
 The energy consumption rates are 2.3 mi/kWh for the base model and 2.4 mi/kWh for the top-tier version, according to the EPA standard test.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.